ittech25/BlackUpload/README.md

 ```

 ## $Upload::protect_foler($folder_name)
-Function to potect a folder using .htaccess and 403 code in index.php
+Function to protect a folder using .htaccess and 403 code in index.php

 Example:
 ```php